-When visiting Oman, public holidays and the weekend are different from those in ‘western’ countries.
+When visiting Oman, Holidays in Oman such as public holidays and the weekend are different from those in ‘western’ countries.
 Read on www.TonyWalsh.me

 The weekend is on Friday and Saturday, with Government Ministries closed as are Banks (but of course ATMs function).
-Many Government operated Museums and smaller Forts also close over the weekend (most major forts close at 11:00 on Friday and remain open on Saturday) .
+Many Governments operated Museums and smaller Forts also close over the weekend (most major forts close at 11:00 on Friday and remain open on Saturday).
 Major companies close their administrative offices on both days with Friday, as the Islamic prayer day, being the day that most businesses close even if they open on Saturday.
 Smaller money changers may open on Friday afternoon.

 Church services are held on Friday, as well as Sunday, as Friday is the day most of the congregation will be able to attend.